 Best Non-GMO Formula

 Enfamil’s Enspire Infant Formula is not just non-GMO but Enfamil’s formula closet to breast milk.

-Beyond these ingredients, this blend offers a host of wholesome goodness to nourish your baby for the first year of their life.
+Beyond these ingredients, this formula offers a host of wholesome goodness to nourish your baby for the first year of their life.

-Other ingredients increase the beneficial nature of this blend.
-First, the milk and lactose are first, much like in breast milk.
-Also, this blend offers whey protein in two forms for more brain healthy fats.
+Other ingredients increase the beneficial nature of this formula.
+The milk and lactose are found in the most abundance, much like in breast milk.
+This Enfamil formula offers whey protein in two forms for more brain healthy fats.

-One of the prebiotics, polydextrose, is a bit controversial as it is a sugar substitute but with less than one percent this is not nearly as concerning as maltodextrin or corn syrups, neither of which are in this formula.
+One of the prebiotics, polydextrose, is a bit controversial because it is a sugar substitute.
+But with less than one percent in the formula overall, this is not nearly as concerning as maltodextrin or corn syrups, neither of which are in this formula.

-Again, as with all formula’s, there is a variety because no two babies are the same.
-This one is definitely worth a try as it tries so hard to be like breast milk.
+Again, as with all formulas, there is a such a variety on the market because no two babies are the same.
+This one is definitely worth a try, as it tries so hard to be like breast milk.

 5. Similac NeoSure Infant Formula with Iron